SyntaxSpirits/rust-lstm/README.md

 # Rust-LSTM

 A comprehensive LSTM (Long Short-Term Memory) neural network library implemented in Rust.
-This library provides complete functionalities to create, train, and use LSTM networks for various sequence modeling tasks.
+This library provides complete functionalities to create, train, and use LSTM networks for various sequence modeling tasks with advanced dropout regularization.

 ## Features